Find here a collection of cool technology writing prompts that students love.

 6. Think about the technological devices used in your classroom.
 Choose one, and write about its purpose.
 How does it make learning easier?

 7. When I hear the word technology, I think of …

 9. Sketch a picture of a technological device.
-Then write a paragraph or two about its purpose/what it does.
+Then write about its purpose.

 10. Explain the similarities and differences between a computer virus and a human virus.

 10. Sketch a symbol or scene that represents what technology means to you.
-Then write a paragraph or two explaining it.
+Then explain its meaning.

 11. An online game I really enjoy is… because…(give at least three reasons).